 Bills To Set Up Forensic Sciences University, Rashtriya Raksha University Passed In Rajya Sabha

-Two bills to set up the National Forensic Sciences University and the Rashtriya Raksha University were passed in Rajya Sabha on Tuesday by voice vote.
+Two bills to set up the National Forensic Sciences University and the Rashtriya Raksha University were passed in Rajya Sabha today by voice vote.
 Both the bills have already been cleared by Lok Sabha.

-Two bills to set up the National Forensic Sciences University and the Rashtriya Raksha University were passed in Rajya Sabha on Tuesday by voice vote.
-Both the bills have already been cleared by Lok Sabha.
+The National Forensic Sciences University Bill seeks to establish a National Forensic Sciences University by upgrading the Gujarat Forensic Sciences University.

 Replying to a short discussion, Minister of State for Home G Kishan Reddy, who moved both the bills in the Upper House, said a proper forensic investigation plays an important role in a police investigation.